antonkulaga/longevity-map/README.md

 # Longevity Map, new edition

+This is a website which you can use to find the information about different human genetic variants associated with longevity (based on age-related databases by João Pedro group).
+Currently in the development stage.

 # Setting up #

 The project depends on nodejs and yarn.
 Note: official software sources of Linux distributions rely on outdated versions of node and yarn